 (6) plan to stop caring for children;

-(8) changes in the responsible person authorized to sign the contract or a legal name change of that person;
+(8) changes in the responsible person authorized to sign the contract or in that person's legal name;

 (9) disqualification, suspension, or debarment from the Child and Adult Food Care Program or any other federal program;

-(10) when a person who has ownership or an employment relationship with the provider is convicted of a criminal offense; and
+(10) when a person who has an ownership or employment relationship with the child care provider is convicted of a criminal offense; and

-(1) After obtaining prior written approval from AFS Child Care Subsidy staff, a child care center provider owning more than one child care center may be authorized to move children receiving subsidized child care benefits to an alternate center for a designated time period.
+(1) After obtaining prior approval from AFS Child Care Subsidy Unit staff, a child care center provider owning more than one child care center may be authorized to move children receiving subsidized child care benefits to an alternate center for a designated time period.
 A child care center provider should not move a point-of-service (POS) machine or submit electronic claims for care at another location until the provider receives approval from AFS Child Care Subsidy Unit staff.

 (A) The same owner or legal business entity operates the alternate site.

-(B) The alternate site is licensed and contracted at the same star level and the provider has adequate licensed capacity at the alternate site.
+(B) The alternate site is licensed and contracted at the same star level and the child care provider has adequate licensed capacity at the alternate site.

 (C) There is a legitimate business reason for providing care in another location.

-(1) the provider or DHS gives written notice of its intent not to renew to the other party at least 30-calendar days prior to the expiration of the previous contract term; or
+(1) the child care provider or OKDHS gives written notice of its intent not to renew to the other party at least 30-calendar days prior to the previous contract term's expiration; or

 (2) during the contract renewal period, the provider fails to: